lzh9102/dictation-helper/README.md

 - seeking is not accurate for video files (e.g. mp4)

+## Acknowledgement

+This project uses [qmpwidget](http://qmpwidget.sourceforge.net/#about), written by Jonas Gehring, to interface with mplayer.

 ## License

 This work is released under the GNU General Public License version 3.
 See